 Metal spikes are allowed at 16U Stealing: Stealing is allowed once the ball leaves the pitchers hand.
-Slaughter Rule: Yes, when there is a 10-run lead after 4 1⁄2 innings have been played and the home team is winning or 5 full innings if the away team is winning.
-Dead Ball: Only on umpires' direction otherwise ball is always live.
+Slaughter Rule: Yes when there is a 15 run lead after 3 innings, 12 run lead after 4 innings, 10 run lead after 5 innings, 8 run lead after 6 innings have been played.
+Dead Ball: The ball is live unless the Umpire declares dead ball or when the pitcher has control of the ball with both feet in the 8' circle.
+At which point please refer to the look back rule/rounding the base on Page 9.
 Special Note: Teams shall not score more than 7 runs in any inning.
 When a team has reached their 7th run even if there are not 3 outs the teams will change sides.
-Unlimited runs in the last inning.